 The School of Computer Science offers concentrations for SCS students in various aspects of computing to provide greater depth to their education.
 Information can be found in the Undergraduate Course Catalog.
 Students outside SCS are not eligible for the Machine Learning Concentration and should instead consider the Machine Learning Minor.

-Students must take two core courses, each being at least 9 units:
+Students must take two core courses, each being at least nine units:

-The SCS Senior Honors Thesis consists of 36 units of academic credit for this work.
-Up to 12 units may be counted towards the ML Concentration.
+The SCS Senior Honors Thesis consists of 36 units of academic credit.
+Up to 12 units may be counted toward the ML concentration.
 Students must consult with the Computer Science Department for information about the SCS Senior Honors Thesis.
-Once both student and advisor agree upon a project, the student should submit a one-page research proposal to the Machine Learning Concentration Director to confirm that the project will count for the Machine Learning Concentration.
+Once both student and adviser agree upon a project, the student should submit a one-page research proposal to the Machine Learning Concentration Director to confirm that the project will count for the Machine Learning Concentration.

-Senior Research consists of 2 semesters of 10-500 Senior Research Project, totaling 24 units.
-Up to 12 units may be counted towards the ML Concentration.
+Senior research consists of two semesters of 10-500: Senior Research Project, totaling 24 units.
+Up to 12 units may be counted toward the ML concentration.

-The research must be a year-long senior project, supervised or co-supervised by a Machine Learning Core Faculty member.
-It is almost always conducted as two semester-long projects, and must be done in senior year.
-Interested students should contact the faculty they wish to advise them to discuss the research project, before the semester in which research will take place.
+The research must be a yearlong senior project, supervised or co-supervised by a machine learning core faculty member.
+It is almost always conducted as two semesterlong projects, and must be done in the senior year.
+Interested students should contact the faculty they wish to advise them to discuss the research project before the semester in which research will take place.

 Your one-page research proposal should contain the following:

-The student should email the ML Concentration Director a brief update (two paragraphs) on their progress at the end of the Fall semester, and will present the work at the Meeting of the Minds and submit a year-end write-up to the Concentration Director at the end of Senior year.
+The student should email the ML Concentration Director a brief update (two paragraphs) on their progress at the end of the fall semester, and will present the work at the Meeting of the Minds and submit a year-end write-up to the Concentration Director at the end of their senior year.

-Students are encouraged to reach out to the Concentration Director (ml-concentration@cs.cmu.edu) with questions at any time.
+Students are encouraged to reach out to the Concentration Director with questions at any time.

 The ML Director of Undergraduate Studies is Professor Matt Gormley and the ML Undergraduate Studies Coordinator is Laura Winter.
-They can both be reached at ml-concentration@cs.cmu.edu.
-Please contact them about eligibility, curriculum, etc.
+They can both be reached at ml-concentration@cs.cmu.edu with questions about about eligibility, curriculum and more.

-Fall office hours are being held on Thursdays, 2-3 pm in GHC 9112.
-You can also email Laura at lwinter@andrew.cmu.edu with any questions, or to schedule a meeting outside of office hours.
+Fall 2025 office hours will be announced when the semester begins.
+Note that office hours are only held when classes are in session (i.e., there are no office hours on holidays or during breaks).
+You can also email Laura with any questions or to schedule a meeting outside of office hours.

-The Machine Learning Concentration is only open to students in SCS Majors.
-Students can apply beginning in Sophomore year, after they have completed the pre-requisites, and are encouraged to apply at least one semester before graduating.
+The Machine Learning Concentration is only open to students with SCS majors.
+Students can apply beginning in sophomore year, after they have completed the prerequisites, and are encouraged to apply at least one semester before graduating.

 After submitting your application, you will receive a confirmation email with an "Edit Your Response" link.
 Save the email for your records.
 The link will allow you to make changes to your application if necessary.